 A Title Tag is an element we add to every website page or blog post we want people to find in Google.
 It's a maximum of 60 characters, including spaces.

 A Title Tag serves two purposes.
-First, it helps your potential customer understand your page or post and hopefully entices them to click on your page to learn more.
+First, it helps your potential customers understand your page or post and hopefully entices them to click on your page to learn more.
 Second, it helps the search engine understand what your page is about to rank you higher in the results when people search for terms related to your business.

 Let's start with what a Title Tag looks like to your potential customer.
 Here's an example of a Title Tag in Google.